-But does that mean anything for brand loyalty, brand recall or, well, sales?
+But does that mean anything for brand loyalty, brand recall, or, well, sales?
 How much of all this effort is backed up by research?
 What do we know about mood, emotions, arousal (remember the eternal “sex sells” rule) that is proven to affect our buying behavior?

-For a long time, researchers have put people in different moods and observed whether this would affect participants’ evaluations, memory and intuition.
+For a long time, researchers have put people in different moods and observed whether this would affect participants’ evaluations, memory, and intuition.

 Unsurprisingly, people evaluate anything as better when they’re in a positive mood.
 While being in a positive mood, people are more easily influenced.
-For example, in a study on judgement, sad people were influenced by strong arguments, while happy ones were influenced by both strong and weak arguments.
+For example, in a study on judgment, sad people were influenced by strong arguments, while happy ones were influenced by both strong and weak arguments.
 The effect of positive mood was shown to be stronger for hedonic products like jewelry, sportswear, cosmetics, and beer and weaker for cars, appliances, PCs, cameras, and insurance.
 Researchers proposed that it happened because the latter required more cognitive involvement, i.e. people think more thoroughly when buying cars or insurance (which is debatable) and choose to ignore their mood and make a more rational decision.

-However, it could easily be the other way round: hedonic products (buying jewellery, cosmetics and beer) produce more positive emotions than buying utility products, and people think less because they feel happy.
+However, it could easily be the other way round: hedonic products (buying jewelry, cosmetics, and beer) produce more positive emotions than buying utility products, and people think less because they feel happy.
 A huge amount of research suggests that happy moods result in quick, spontaneous thinking, while sad moods result in more effortful decision-making processing.
 In this case, happy mood acts as a distraction that doesn’t let your mind stop and consider if you really need another makeup kit.

 So the question is: how do they test this?
-The real question being: how can we replicate happy mood in the shopping settings?
+The real question being: how can we replicate a happy mood in the shopping settings?

-In most cases, researchers use music to create either happy or melancholic mood.
-It works: studies showed that music in stores affects consumers' mood - people don’t just ignore it as a background noise.
+In most cases, researchers use music to create either a happy or melancholic mood.
+It works: studies showed that music in stores affects consumers' mood - people don’t just ignore it as background noise.
 At best, music lifts up customers’ mood when it’s the songs that have been popular when your target audience (ideal customer) were 23-24 years of age.
 It’s the effect of nostalgia which has the potential to raise your sales like nothing else.

-While happy mood hinders the logical thinking and makes us less vigilant, it’s been shown to increase intuition and creativity.
+While a happy mood hinders logical thinking and makes us less vigilant, it’s been shown to increase intuition and creativity.
 Putting the participants in a good mood before the test by having them think happy thoughts more than doubled accuracy.
 At the same time, unhappy participants were completely incapable of performing the intuitive task accurately - their guesses were no better than random.

-Create happy atmosphere in your store.
+Create a happy atmosphere in your store.
 That might sound obvious, but it’s often neglected by business owners.
 Include nostalgic music, make sure your customer service is seamless, read up on the psychological power of interior design, plants, and whatever else you might think of.
 The key is to keep your customers in a good mood.

 Most marketing effort, however, goes into emotionalizing the ad itself.
 All those commercials talking about love, joy, acceptance while selling a fizzy drink really make us feel something for the thirty seconds we see it.
-How does it help them or are they just being creative because marketing budget has to go somewhere?
+How does it help them or are they just being creative because the marketing budget has to go somewhere?